 - Concessionary rates

-Office hours: Monday, Wednesday, Thursday and Friday
+Office hours: Monday, Tuesday Wednesday and Thursday 8am-7pm

 About me and my therapy practice